khanyezi/Business-plan/Khanyezi.md

 * Institution
 * Industry data (e.g. from OfferZen)

 This will allow us to model the probability of a particular student being employed after their studies which is correlated with their likelihood of being able to repay the loan.
-From this we will be able to apply credit rating to the students, which will allow us to make better decisions about the funding, based on the students future potential income.
+From this we will be able to apply a type of credit rating to the students, which will allow us to make better decisions about the funding, based on the students future potential income.
 No weight will be placed on their current financial situation and we open loans to a broader number of students, who would otherwise not be eligible for loans and face financial exclusion in the current system.

 In the long term we are aim to offer customised student loan structures that suit the relevant industry in which the graduate is employed, packaging them in such a way that maximizes the likelihood of repayment.
 As an example it is a well known fact that students completing their law articles earn R10,000 - R12,000 per month during their articles, but their salaries increases once they are done.
 A customised papyment plan would allow for low repayments during their articles, and increase thereafter.